MenneBos/ovos-skill-HomeyFlowTrigger/README.md

      - `save_flow_mappings`: Save updated flow mappings from the web interface.
      - `request_flows`: Fetch available flows from Homey.
      - `send_flows`: Send filtered flows from Homey to the web interface.
+     - To-Do command to receive

 5. **Fuzzy Matching**:
    - Uses fuzzy logic to match voice commands to flows, even with slight deviations in utterances.

 6. **Dynamic Intent Updates**:
-   - Automatically updates `.intent` files and retrains OVOS Padatious when flow mappings are modified.
+   - Automatically updates `.intent` files and retrain OVOS Padatious when flow mappings are modified.

+7. ***Persistent User Data**
+   - The skill now stores user-specific configuration and flow mappings in the directory `~/.config/ovos-skill-homeyflowtrigger/`.
+   - This ensures that your `config.json` and `flow_mappings.json` are preserved across skill upgrades and reinstalls.
 ---

 ## **How It Works**

 1. **Voice Command Execution**:
-   - A user speaks a command (e.g., "aanwezig in kantoor").
+   - A user speaks a command (e.g., "presence in office").
    - The skill matches the command to a flow using fuzzy logic and triggers the corresponding flow via the Homey API.

 2. **Flow Management via Web Interface**: